JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatfrom-onboard/multiplatform-upgrade-app.md

 and [SKIE](https://github.com/touchlab/SKIE/) libraries to help you work with flows in iOS.
 Both are open-source solutions that support cancellation and generics with flows, which the Kotlin/Native compiler doesn't yet provide by default.

-The SKIE library augments the Objective-C API produced by the Kotlin compiler.
-It transforms flows into an equivalent of Swift’s `AsyncSequence`.
+The SKIE library augments the Objective-C API produced by the Kotlin compiler: SKIE transforms flows into an equivalent of Swift’s `AsyncSequence`.
 SKIE directly supports Swift `async`/`await`, without thread restriction, and with automatic bi-directional cancelation.
 Combine and RxSwift require adapters.
 SKIE offers other features to produce a Swift-friendly API from Kotlin, including bridging various Kotlin types to Swift equivalents, and doesn’t require adding additional dependencies in iOS projects.